Kim D. Chanbonpin

 Speaker: "It's a Kakou Thing: DADT Repeal and the Vocabulary of Anti-Subordination," Law & Society (June 2012)

-Speaker: The John Marshall Law School Faculty Works-In-Progress Series, "Exact Change: Reparations Law, Policy, and Social Movements," The John Marshall Law School (April 2012)
+Speaker: The John Marshall Law School Faculty Works-In-Progress Series, "Exact Change: Reparations Law, Policy, and Social Movements," The John Marshall Law School, Chicago, IL (April 2012)

 Panelist: "APA Feminism, Reigniting Community: Strengthening the APA Identity," University of California, Irvine School of Law (March 2012)

-Speaker: Dean's Colloquium Series, "Hip Hop Ethics," Southern Illinois University Collge of Law (March 2012)
+Speaker: Dean's Colloquium Series, "Hip Hop Ethics," Southern Illinois University College of Law (March 2012)

-Speaker: Scholars & Students Roundtable, "Plagiarism & Hip Hop Ethics," The John Marshall Law School (March 2012)
+Speaker: Scholars & Students Roundtable, "Plagiarism & Hip Hop Ethics," The John Marshall Law School, Chicago, IL (March 2012)

-Commentator: International Law CLE Lunch & Learn Series, "Corporate Social Responsibility and the Collective Human Rights Paradigm: Current Developments in International Law and Beyond," The John Marshall Law School (March 2012)
+Panelist: International Law CLE Lunch & Learn Series, "Corporate Social Responsibility and the Collective Human Rights Paradigm: Current Developments in International Law and Beyond," The John Marshall Law School, Chicago, IL (March 2012)

 Speaker: Hip Hop and the American Constitution Lecture Series, "Legal Writing, The Remix," Drexel University Earle Mack School of Law (March 2012)